01Anand/llm/README.md

 Installation: Choose the appropriate installer for your operating system and follow the instructions.
 Create a Conda Environment:
 Bash
-<code > conda create -n myenv python=3.12
+<code > conda create -n llm python=3.13
- Replace myenv with your environment name and 3.12 with desired python version conda activate myenv
+ Replace myenv with your environment name and 3.13 with desired python version conda activate myenv
 </code >
 #  3. Install Ollama: